 In addition, dogs have acquired many other biological adaptations which enable them to thrive in the ‘global village’.
 Some of these adaptations are notable.
 Firstly, dogs are r-selected species, producing many offspring in a single reproductive effort.
 The nursing period in dogs lasts for only 3-4 weeks and the weaning period lasts for a similar time period.
 The pups get no parental care after weaning and soon become independent.
 These sub-adults must either have a niche to fit into (depending on the availability of one) or appear cute and piteous to human beings (thus learning to form an agency).
 Adult dogs can reach sexual maturity much faster than their counterparts living in the wild.

 Secondly, many scholars of genetics and conservation biology express their concerns over hybridization between dogs and other wild canids (Hennelly et al., 2015).
 However, there are other scholars who suggest that hybridization is a means of adaptation, and although risky, altering genetic composition in response to the changing environment is an attempt by species to successfully adapt (Arnold, 1997; Nicholas, 1996).
 For example, some reports in the United States suggest that a new species called coy-wolf has emerged as a result of hybridization between coyotes and wolves, and according to reports, the species is thriving and expanding its geographical range (Mech et al., 2014).
-This example also suggests how certain species do a cost-benefit analysis and respond in accordance to that (Ingold, Nature & Society).
+This example also suggests how certain species do a cost-benefit analysis and respond in accordance with that (Ingold, Nature & Society).

 The story of the Australian dingo (Canis lupus dingo) is another case in point while talking about adaptation strategies.
 The dingo was originally a domestic dog species that was introduced by Asians in the region.
 To begin with, the aboriginals of Australia domesticated the dingo.
 But soon, the species learnt to adjust on its own in its new ecosystem and became completely ‘wild’ (independent) over several generations.
-It can be hypothesized that most of the changed behavioural patterns in dingoes was influenced by the absence (extinction) of a native competitor – the Tasmanian tiger (Documentary film: Wild Dogs at War).
+It can be hypothesized that most of the changing behavioural patterns in dingoes was influenced by the absence (extinction) of a native competitor – the Tasmanian tiger (Documentary film: Wild Dogs at War).
 At present, the dingo exists as the only keystone species in the vast sub-arid lands of the Australian continent.

 Unlike dogs, there are other species which also share the same habitat with human beings, but which are treated differently.
-For example, ‘house’-flies are considered as pests and are neither domesticated nor wild.
+For example, ‘house’-flies are considered pests and are neither domesticated nor wild.
 Yet they have to learn to live with humans.
 They are pests because they spread diseases.
 Likewise, non-vaccinated dogs should also be labelled as pests since they have the potential to serve as vectors of the deadly rabies virus.
 Yet they are generally not considered as pests or vermin because they are valued differently within different human communities.
 This makes the dog’s adaptation strategy more nuanced.
 For example, a street dog can be a rag picker’s friend but can also wreak havoc for passersby at night.
 Hence, the status of ‘street’, ‘village’, or ‘urban’ dog is absurd.
 In Delhi, if dogs are a menace in any locality, the Municipal Corporation of Delhi (MCD) catches them, sterilizes them, and releases them back into the same locality from where they were picked.
 However, there are many dogs which evade sterilization and are able to continue to reproduce and multiply quickly.
 Thus, the dogs have learnt to live with humans diplomatically.

 At the Dheerpur Wetland Park (DWP), the past one year has witnessed a situation akin to the ‘the Planet of the Apes’ movie.
 But contrastingly, the DWP has many ‘Caesar(s)’ [the protagonist(s) and alpha in the movie] nowadays.
 One plausible reason for their occupation of the park in large numbers could be the opening up of a new niche for them.
 Wetlands in cities are known to attract numerous avian species that not only forage in these wetlands but also use them as breeding grounds (McKinney et al., 2011).
-From an observation of dog’s faecal matter in the wetland park, it was noticed that the dogs are predating on birds inhabiting the wetlands.
+From an observation of the dog’s faecal matter in the wetland park, it was noticed that the dogs are predating on birds inhabiting the wetlands.
 Packs of dogs can be seen very often resting in the area, or even getting into territorial clashes with rival packs.
 These dogs are further encouraged when people visiting the park compliment them with biscuits and other foodstuffs.
 In many ways, the wetland park has become a paradise for the dogs and has made them the apex predator of this urban jungle.

 The wetland park is waiting for the installation of gates and the completion of the boundary wall, both of which have been long pending.
 The resultant immigration and multiplication of dogs in the wetland have led to a rapid rise in their population.
 Dogs predating on wetland birds can be seen as predation taking place naturally.
 Yet, many ecologists squabble over the idea of considering a dog a natural predator, since dogs are a product of artificial selection by human beings.
 Further, in the process of understanding what is natural and what is artificial, how should the issue of human safety be looked at?
 There are several incidents where feral dogs have attacked humans and have spread deadly disease like rabies (e.g. the dog menace in Leh, Jammu & Kashmir).
 These incidents cause human beings to title such dogs as ‘bad-dogs’, much like the shift in the portrayal of the ‘Japanese wolf’ from a deity to a demon (John Knight, The Lost Wolves of Japan).